Compliance Remains the Priority: Franczek Radelet's Annual Hospitality SeminarRitz-Carlton - Chicago

 Shifting Workplace Enforcement Priorities and Employment Authorization Delays: What Risks Do Hospitality Employers Face?

 The Department of Homeland Security continues to aggressively conduct workplace enforcement investigations and has recently begun targeting food manufacturers and related industries as areas of "critical infrastructure."
 It is critical for employers in the hospitality industry to examine their I-9 and onboarding policies and procedures, and to examine workplace enforcement risks inherent to their contracts with suppliers of critical services.
-Tejas Shah will address how to minimize the risk of disruption of essential services at your hotel due to workplace enforcement, how to account for delays in the issuance of employment authorization to foreign workers, and the impact on your hotel of other expected changes to immigration laws and policies as a result of executive actions.
+Tejas Shah addressed how to minimize the risk of disruption of essential services at your hotel due to workplace enforcement, how to account for delays in the issuance of employment authorization to foreign workers, and the impact on your hotel of other expected changes to immigration laws and policies as a result of executive actions.

 A Look at the NLRB’s Continued Labor-Friendly Actions